OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### Auditing software

-An automated software-based tool authorized to perform Verification checks and to issue Verification Proofs.
+An automated software-based tools authorized to perform Verification checks and to issue Verification Proofs.

 ### Verification